 All transplants require prior authorization from the Corporate Transplant Department.
 Solid organ transplant requests will be reviewed by the Corporate Senior Medical Director or qualified clinical designee.
 All other transplants will be reviewed by the Corporate Senior Medical Director or covering Medical Director.
-If the criteria are met using appropriate NCD and/or LCD guidelines, State regulations, and/or MCP policies the Corporate Senior Medical Director's designee can approve the requested transplant.
+If the criteria are met using appropriate NCD and/or LCD guidelines, State regulations, and/or MCP policies the Corporate Senior Medical Director transplant.